CE 210 Elementary Surveying (3)

 CE 230 Civil Engineering Materials (3)

 Address the commonly used construction materials of civil engineering including concrete, metals, polymers, asphalt, and wood.
 The composition and fabrication of the materials will be discussed in class along with the physical and mechanical characteristics of the materials that will be measured in the laboratory.
 Prerequisite: PHY 201T and PHY 201L.

 CE 301 Structural Engineering (4)

 Introduce students to the classic analysis methods of determinate and indeterminate structures, including deflection, calculation of beams and frames, work energy methods, flexibility method, slope deflection method, moment distribution method, approximate structural analysis, and influence line concept for moving loads.
-Three hours of lecture and two hours of lab per week.
+Three hours of lecture and one hour of lab per week.
 Prerequisite: ESC 230.
 Restricted to Civil Engineering major.

 CE 302 Transportation Engineering (3)